JasonWu00/jasonwu00.github.io/README.md

 [Novorossiya: Analysis on the War in Ukraine](https://github.com/JasonWu00/ua-ru-vehicle-losses/): An analysis project to display the military developments of Russia's criminal aggression and its civilian impacts from 24 February 2022 to 18 October 2023.

-[Macaulay Research Assistantship: Identifying anomalies in datasets using deep learning ](https://github.com/JasonWu00/macaulay-anomaly-research): Research project with Professor Aftab ahmad of John Jay College to produce a machine learning model to identify body movements based on brain waves.
+[Macaulay Research Assistantship: Identifying anomalies in datasets using deep learning ](https://github.com/JasonWu00/macaulay-anomaly-research): Research project with Professor Aftab ahmad of John Jay College to produce a deep learning model to identify seizures using electrogram data.

+[NYC Transportation Analysis](https://public.tableau.com/app/profile/rida.sohail/viz/NYCTransportationAnalysis/TEAM): Tableau Dashboard built as part of the CSCI 49382 "Advanced Data Visualizations" class group project, providing analysis and context on various public transportation systems in New York City.

 ### Certifications